-Narrow course objectives represent valuable tools, skills, or content that enables students to engage in a particular subject and assists them in building toward and supporting their achievement of broader course-level Student Learning Outcomes.
+Narrow course objectives represent valuable tools, skills, or content that enable students to engage in a particular subject and assist them in building toward and supporting their achievement of broader course-level Student Learning Outcomes.
 The main difference between SLO statements and course objectives is that SLO statements demonstrate an overarching understanding or application of a core aspect of the course, while objectives are the small pieces of subject matter that build up to the broader SLOs.

 Sample Course Objectives

 - ADN11A: Identify and discuss the components of the nursing process.

 - BIO60: Compare and contrast the four basic types of tissue.

 - COMM10: Explain the communication model by identifying how messages are sent and received within a public speaking context.

 - ENGL1: Locate, evaluate, analyze, interpret, and cite primary and secondary sources using appropriate documentation format.

 - HIST8A: Evaluate and contextualize major historical events and eras in the Americas.

 - NUTR20: Demonstrate basic knowledge of nutrient digestion, absorption and metabolism.

 - ADN11A: Describe the nursing process as it relates to care of the adult patient.